 Aircraft Maintenance Technician

-Aircraft maintenance technicians install, modify, service and repair components of jets, helicopters, propeller-driven airplanes and other aircraft.
+Aircraft maintenance technicians install, modify, service, and repair components of jets, helicopters, propeller-driven airplanes, and other aircraft.

 In Canada, the federal government groups and organizes occupations based on a National Occupational Classification (NOC) system.
 This alis occupation may not reflect the entire NOC group it is part of.
 Data for the NOC group can apply across multiple occupations.

 The NOC system is updated every 5 years to reflect changes in the labour market.
 Government forms and labour market data may group and refer to an occupation differently, depending on the system used.
-Here is how this occupation has been classified over time:

 Interest in precision working to reassemble, adjust and test engine operations to conform with specifications